Understanding The Apprenticeship Levy

-To help employers make sense of the Apprenticeship Levy Changes, we’ve put together a concise guide answering some of the most frequently asked questions ahead of 2017.
+To help employers make sense of the Apprenticeship Levy, we’ve put together a concise guide answering some of the most frequently asked questions.

 1. Where Has The Apprenticeship Levy Come From?

 The Apprenticeship Levy was first announced in the government’s 2015 Summer Budget.
 The initiative proposes a Levy – essentially a tax to large employers as part of the government’s plan to help fund 3 million new Apprenticeships by 2020.

 The new levy is designed to give employers around the country more control of their Apprenticeships, and ultimately increase the quality and quantity of young people entering the workforce today.